 - a.
-This will include a series of online interactive modules with a discussion board that will address core topics that represent foundational knowledge and apply across critical care settings.
-Examples of topics addressed include: nutritional support in the critical care setting, assisted ventilation and interpretation of arterial blood gases, hemodynamic monitoring, and physiology and common causes of shock. - b.
+This will include a series of online interactive modules with a discussion board that will address core topics in foundational knowledge that apply across critical care settings.
+Examples of topics addressed include nutritional support in the critical care setting, assisted ventilation and interpretation of arterial blood gases, hemodynamic monitoring, physiology and common causes of shock. - b.
 Completion of modules and quizzes and participation in discussion boards is required. - c.
 If modules are not completed by the end of the rotation, the student will receive a grade of incomplete until all modules are completed in a satisfactory manner.
-Failure to complete these modules by an assigned deadline could result in a professionalism concern.
+Failure to complete these modules by an assigned deadline could result in an assessment of professionalism concern.